 The Council's Audit and Standards Committee deals with conduct, ethics, propriety and declarations of interest.
-It also oversees and determines complaints made against members under the Code of Conduct.
+It also oversees and determines complaints made against members against the elected members Code of Conduct.
 The Council has access to a number of 'independent persons' who assist in upholding high standards.
-During 2016, the Council re-appointed its independent persons after seeking expressions of interest and these individuals have worked closely with the Monitoring Officer throughout the year to ensure that high standards of behaviour are maintained.
+These individuals have worked closely with the Monitoring Officer throughout the year to ensure that high standards of behaviour are maintained.
+During the course of the year the Council also contributed to the Local Government Ethical Standards Review being conducted by the Government's Committee on Standards in Public Life.
+Its report, which was published in late January, together with its best practice recommendations will be put before members in the new term of office.